Aegean Bankruptcy Part of Mercuria's "Aggressive Loan-to-Own Strategy", Creditors Claim

 it was clear that Mercuria was not interested in a traditional lender-borrower relationship but, rather, desired to - and started acting like - a controlling stakeholder of the Debtors

-The group suggests this then sets the stage for phase three, the acquisition of Aegean's assets at less than fair value.
+The group suggests this would put Mercuria in a strong position for phase three, the acquisition of Aegean's assets at less than fair value.

 "Among the primary assets that Mercuria seeks to acquire through its loan-to-own strategy are the claims and causes of action arising out of the fraud perpetrated on the Debtors by a former affiliate and certain of the Debtors' former officers and directors," AHG claims.